enkidevs/curriculum/git/workflow/branches/move-the-last-commit-to-a-new-branch.md

   - '[Git Reset](https://git-scm.com/docs/git-reset){documentation}'
 ---

-# Move the last commit to a new branch
+# Move the Last Commit to a New Branch

 ---